Skip to content

 Market-by-market access snapshot

-The $62 billion headline is mostly a US and European number โ€” the US alone accounts for about 65% of it.
-But the drugs are now approved in most major markets, and cost varies wildly depending on where you live.
+The $62 billion headline is mostly a US and European story โ€” the US alone accounts for about 65% of it.
+But the drugs are approved in most major markets now, and what you pay swings wildly depending on where you live.

 South Korea.
 Wegovy (์œ„๊ณ ๋น„) runs 210,000โ€“370,000 KRW/month out of pocket; it's not covered by national health insurance for obesity.
 Mounjaro (๋งˆ์šด์ž๋กœ) is similarly priced at 200,000โ€“300,000 KRW/month.
 Crackdowns on overseas purchasing (ํ•ด์™ธ์ง๊ตฌ) have intensified through 2025โ€“2026.